mitmproxy/pdoc/README.md

 Motivation
 ----------
-At the time of writing, there are three tools available to me to provide documentation for my Python packages.
+At the time of writing, there are three tools I know of that provide automatic documentation for my Python packages.
 Those tools are [pydoc](http://docs.python.org/2/library/pydoc.html), [epydoc](http://epydoc.sourceforge.net) and [sphinx](http://sphinx-doc.org). `pydoc` does not provide facilities for documenting data representation and its HTML output is impossible for me to use productively. `sphinx` is a tool I have been unable to get working despite trying and failing several times over the past couple years.
 More to the point, automatic API documentation does not seem to be a primary goal of `sphinx`, where prose seems more preferrable.
 If the documentation for my API is not with